breadlesscode/neos-backups/Documentation/installation.md

 # Installation

 You can easly add this package via composer.
+Check the requirements and run the command below.

+**Requirements:**
+- PHP <= 7.1
+- Neos <= 4.0

+Composer command:

 ```bash
 composer require breadlesscode/neos-backups